JesseTG/melonds-ds/README.md

 ## Frontends

-melonDS DS primarily targets RetroArch, but you may be able to use it with other libretro frontends.
+melonDS DS primarily targets RetroArch, but you can use it with most libretro frontends.
 If you encounter problems using this core with other frontends, please [report them][issue-tracker]!
 Support is not guaranteed, but I'll do the best I can.